Read Time: 10 minutes

 Key features of Wireshark:

-• Cross-platform availability: Runs on major operating systems including Windows, macOS, Linux, and BSD, using Qt for the GUI and libpcap for packet capture.
+• Cross-platform support: Runs on major operating systems including Windows, macOS, Linux, and BSD.

 Source: Wireshark